Contract Instructor Teaching Opportunities

 This course prepares journalists to function comfortably within the legal and ethical guidelines governing their occupation.
 Topics include: contempt of court; free press, fair trial; revealing of sources; civil defamation; obscenity; privacy; government secrecy.

-- Candidates should hold a postgraduate degree in law and/or journalism.
-Professional experience in media law and/or legal journalism and teaching at the university level are assets.
+Candidates should hold a postgraduate degree in journalism and/or law.
 In addition, the instructor for this course must have the following:

-- experience in editing work produced by others, checking it for accuracy, clarity, fairness, consistency of style, and precision in grammar and spelling.
+• experience editing work produced by others, checking it for accuracy, clarity, fairness, consistency of style, and precision in grammar and spelling.

 Please submit a CV and cover letter listing other courses previously taught at Carleton to Professor Allan Thompson, Associate Director, School of Journalism and Communication – c/o krysia.kotarba@carleton.ca